v-stdemo/mixed-reality/mixed-reality-docs/mrlearning-sharing(photon)-ch5.md

 ### Instructions

-1. Save the project from the previous lesson (control+S) and name it "HLSharedProjectMainPart5.unity" so that it's easier to find when you need it again.
+1. Save the project from the previous lesson (control+S) and name it, HLSharedProjectMainPart5.unity, so that it's easier to find when you need it again.

 2. Select the TableAnchor prefab underneath the MixedRealityPlayspace parent object, and delete it.